 - Complete all prerequisites by end of the spring semester before summer II program entry. - Submit a completed online application and non-refundable application fee for admission to the School of Nursing.
-The application fee is \$40, and the application deadline is February 1st. - Submit official transcripts from all institutions in which the student has enrolled. - Complete the Nurse Entrance Test (NET) (Nationally standardized nurse entrance test from educational resources, Inc.) as an admission criteria. - Submit appropriate documentation, i.e. TOEFL score, if an international student.
+The application fee is \$40, and the application deadline is February 1st. - Submit official transcripts from all institutions in which the student has enrolled. - Complete the Test of Essential and Academic Skills (TEAS) (Offered by Assessment Technologies, Inc.) as an admission criteria. - Submit appropriate documentation, i.e. TOEFL score, if an international student.